-Apple is all set to unveil a raft of new products at a special event on Tuesday 15 September 2020.
-This event will be live-streamed on Apple's website a well as on YouTube (this is embeded above so you can watch it right here).
-As a result you will easily be able to watch the announcements as they happen.
+Apple is all set to unveil a raft of new products at a special (virtual) event on Tuesday 10 November 2020.
+This event, taglined 'One More Thing', will be livestreamed on Apple's website as well as on YouTube, which we have embedded above so you can watch it right here.

-In this article we explain how to watch Apple's September 15 launch event live.
-We also offer details of the event, such as when it starts, how long it's likely to last and what models of iPhones, iPads, Macs and PCs will be able to stream the live video.
+In this article we explain how to watch Apple's One More Thing event live.
+We also offer important details about the event, such as when it starts, how long it's likely to last, and what models of iPhones, iPads, Macs and PCs will be able to stream the live video.
 This will be the biggest Mac news in 15 years!

 What time does the Apple event start?